lavelle96/seldon-deployment/README.md

 ## Event Logs

-The following logs were fetched using `kubectl describe seldondeployment <deployment name>` before the deployment was deleted
+The following logs were fetched using `kubectl describe seldondeployment <deployment name>` before the deployment was deleted.
 ![Event logs](./event_logs.png)

 ## Limitations